Noklak district

-Noklak District is the 12th district of the Indian state of Nagaland.
+Noklak district is the 12th district of the Indian state of Nagaland.
 It was established on January 20, 2021.
-The district headquarter is located in the town of Noklak.
+Noklak, the eponymous town, is the headquarters of the district.

 History

 Noklak district was created on 21 December 2017 as the 12th district of Nagaland.
 The new district has the same boundaries as the former Noklak sub-division of Tuensang district.
 Noklak sub-division contained the five admin circles of Noklak, Thonoknyu, Nokhu, Panso and Chingmei.

 Demands for upgrading the ADC office in Noklak town had been made by the Eastern Nagaland Peoples' Organisation (ENPO) in 2008.

 Geography

 Noklak district covers an area of 1,152 km2.
 Noklak district is a hilly region, with broad leaved forests.
 It is bordered by Mon district to the north, Tuensang and Shamator districts to the west, Kiphire district to the south and the Naga SAZ of Sagaing Region of Myanmar to the east.
 The climate is sub-tropical with a monsoon season.